 “Because of the astigmatism I wear glasses so I struggle with reading from a textbook or reading a word document on a laptop if it gets too small.”

-Caption: Caitlin has benefitted from a Vision Australia Further Education Bursary.
+Caption: Caitlin has benefited from a Vision Australia Further Education Bursary.

 The bursary supplied Caitlin with a laptop, headphones, a large screen monitor with desk top clamp, the software ZoomText and a large print keyboard.